xcrap/replicate-api-generator/README.md

 # Flux Schnell Replicate Generator
-The **Flux Schnell Replicate Generator** is a small TS/BUN script that display a simple UI to leverage the [Replicate API](https://replicate.com/) to generate images using the "Flux [Schnell]" model.
+The **Replicate API Generator** is a small TS/BUN script that display a simple UI to leverage the [Replicate API](https://replicate.com/) to generate images using the "Flux [Schnell]" model.

 ![Screenshot](screenshot.png "Screenshot")